-- Admission to Wright State University in degree status.
+- Admission to Wright State University in degree or non-degree seeking status.

 - Possess a minimum grade point average of 2.0 in undergraduate course work or 3.0 in graduate course work.